johnfoxwell/johnfoxwell/README.md

 # 🦊John Foxwell

-**`Aspiring Developer`**
+**`Aspiring Web Developer`**

 👋 Hi!
-I am a programmer learning frontend and backend code 👋
+I am a new programmer learning backend code 👋

 **About me**

--🌱 I've familiarized myself with MERN stack and I'm currently learning Python and mySQL to learn more about backend development.
+-🌱 I've familiarized myself with MERN stack and I'm currently learning more about Python and mySQL to understand backend development better.
 I am also working on building up my portfolio with some simple projects to showcase my work and any new techniques I learn along the way.

 -👨‍💻 I hope to grow my interest in Web Development and turn this passion into an awesome career choice.
 Feel free to look through my work and provide any feedback as I am still learning and would cherish the opportunity to learn more about coding optimization and best practices.